xihtyM/CString-Plus/README.md

 # String Library for C #

-**Warning: Do not use C++ with this library for now - it has limited functionality and the standard library is better.**

 ## What this library has: ##

 This library is a simple string library for C with similar style functions to that of the C++ standard library.